eliasjacob/imd3011-datacentric_ai/README.md

 > **Important:** Initially, focus on what things do rather than all the details about how they work.

-## Final Project
+## Project

-Your final project will be evaluated based on:
+Your project will be evaluated based on:

 - **Technical Quality:** Robustness and efficacy of your implementation.
 - **Creativity:** Originality of your approach.